What was your background before you joined the CC?

 What kind of ministry are you doing now?

-I am currently on leave.
+I am currently retired from active ministry.